-1.1 This procedure is designed to help and encourage all council employees to achieve and maintain high standards of conduct whilst at work or representing the council.
+1.1 This policy is designed to help and encourage all Council officials to achieve and maintain high standards of conduct whilst at work or representing the Council.
 The aim is to ensure consistent and fair treatment for all.
-This procedure is prepared in accordance with the dismissal and dispute resolution procedures as set out in the Employment Act 2008 and the ACAS Code of Practice APR 2009
+This procedure is prepared in accordance with the dismissal and dispute resolution procedures as set out in the Employment Act 2008 and the ACAS (Advisory, Conciliation and Arbitration Service) Code of Practice APR 2009.